 Quality of Life: Impacts the quality of beach experiences, water recreation and fishing activities

 Globally, harmful algae blooms ( HABs ) cause a variety of problematic human and environmental health issues.
-In Florida, K.brevis blooms create the specific collection of effects shown at left.
+In Florida, K.brevis blooms create the specific collection of effects shown above.
 The following questions and answers address some of the most frequent concerns about the effects of red tide.

 Can I go to the beach during a red tide bloom?

 Aerosols from red tides can produce respiratory ailments including coughing, sneezing, or tearing.
 This occurs when red tide is present along the coast and the winds blow its toxic aerosol on shore.
 These effects are generally temporary and should vanish within a few hours of leaving the beach ending the exposure.
 However, studies show that people with severe respiratory conditions like emphysema or asthma should be especially careful.
 If you are an asthmatic and you elect to go to the beach during a red tide, be sure to have your short-acting inhaler with you at all times.
 If you experience uncomfortable symptoms, leave the beach and surrounding area immediately.To find out what the respiratory conditions are at your favorite beach, check the Beach Conditions Report.

 Can I go swimming during a red tide?

 Yes, swimming is safe for most people.
 However, skin irritation and burning eyes can be experienced by some people.
 As with respiratory irritation, common sense is important.
 If you have particularly sensitive skin that is easily irritated, avoid red tide water.
 If you experience skin irritation while swimming, leave the water and thoroughly rinse off with fresh water.
 Swimming near dead fish is not recommended, as they are associated with harmful bacteria.

 Can I eat seafood during a red tide event?